 The geometry of map features is defined in terms of coordinates.
 All coordinates used in Boundary-Line are based on the Ordnance Survey National Grid (NG) coordinate referencing system and are quoted to a 0.1 m resolution.
-Despite this, Boundary-Line data can be no more accurate than its source, primarily the generalised 1:10 00 scale mapping.
+Despite this, Boundary-Line data can be no more accurate than its source, primarily the generalised 1:10 000 scale mapping.
 There will be positional differences between the boundaries in Boundary-Line and Land-Line®.
 This is due to Land-Line being surveyed to a high degree of accuracy and associated to ground surface features as it is at a larger map scale, such as 1:1250.

-Boundary-Line has been created as a more generalised set of administrative and electoral boundaries for the whole of Great Britain.
-Digitised using Ordnance Survey (generalised) 1:10 00 Landplan® mapping.
-The process of generalising for 1:10 00 scale mapping may have caused certain features to be moved from their true ground position for the purposes of map clarity.
-The result being Boundary-Line and Land-Line boundaries will not always be coincident.
+Boundary-Line has been created as a more generalised set of administrative and electoral boundaries for the whole of Great Britain, digitised using Ordnance Survey (generalised) 1:10 000 scale Landplan mapping.
+The process of generalising to 1:10 000 scale mapping may have cause certain features to move from their true ground position, for the purposes of map clarity.
+The result being Boundary-Line and large scale boundaries will not always be coincident.